earthly/website/blog/_posts/2022-07-11-programming-language-improvements.md

 This is going to be a running theme.
 Once the idioms and patterns of a programming language, and a language community, have been established its hard to go back and add things on.
 At least I think this is why Javascript has NPM, Rust has crates but C++ has [dds, cpm, conan, pacm, spakc, buckaroo, hunter and vcpkg](https://stackoverflow.com/questions/27866965/does-c-have-a-package-manager-like-npm-pip-gem-etc).
 You know what is better than one universally agreed upon package manager?
 Not eight of them!

 One counter point on backporting here though is standard libraries.
-C++ added its standard library rather late in the game, by successfully bring parts of STL under its roof.
-So existing languages can adopting tooling innovations, its just a bigger lift.
+C++ added its standard library rather late in the game, by successfully bringing parts of STL under its roof.
+So existing languages can adopt tooling innovations, its just a bigger lift.

 </div>